skriflang/skrif/docs/syntax-draft.md

 ### Web Routes
 - Syntax: `define route [method] '[path]' do [body] end`
 - Example: define route get '/users' do return "User list" end
-- Rationale: Intuitive for web developers, aligns with JavaScript ecosystem (Node.js).
+- Rationale: This syntax is intuitive for web developers, resembling frameworks like Express.js.
+It supports skrif’s initial compilation to JavaScript, integrating with Node.js for web applications.

 ## Next Steps
-- Test syntax with a lexer using Python/SLY.
+- Test syntax with a lexer using Python/SLY to validate parsing.
-- Share with community on Discord (https://discord.gg/ctPxDGeB) for feedback.
+- Share with the community on Discord (https://discord.gg/ctPxDGeB) for feedback.
+- Expand syntax for conditionals, loops, and AI/ML use cases in future iterations.